-As the 2020 general election approaches, our nation is simultaneously confronting racial inequities revealed by the COVID-19 pandemic and a new movement catalyzed by racial violence.
-The Two Pandemics, One Election virtual series features roundtable conversations to illuminate these and related important issues that are taking center stage in the presidential debates and voter decision-making.
+The 2020 general election occurred as our nation was simultaneously confronting racial inequities revealed by the COVID-19 pandemic and a new movement catalyzed by racial violence.
+The Two Pandemics, One Election series featured roundtable conversations to illuminate these and related issues that took center stage in the election and voter decision-making.
 For more, click here.

 Research demonstrates that high-quality, affordable early childhood care and education has the potential to yield greater workforce participation and economic prosperity, improved health outcomes, reduced crime, and a more equitable region.
 Learn more from our latest report, Launching Lifelong Success.